-If you take out your home’s air filter, hold it up to a light.
+If you remove your home’s air filter, hold it up to a light.
 If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to replace it.
-If it’s a simple disposable air filter, just replace it with a like-size new one.
-It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
+If it’s a simple disposable air filter, just get a like-size new one.
+It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be replaced.
 Refer to the filter packaging to see how long the new air filter is supposed to be used.
 2. Double check your thermostat.

 3. Open up your air vents.

 - One of the easiest tasks that homeowners can do is keep an eye on the thermostat.